-- lapse periods for coastal permits will be no more than five years; , except in the case of marine farming where the lapse period will be no more than three years; and - the duration of coastal permits granted for activities in the coastal marine area for which limitations on durations are imposed under the Resource Management Act 1991 will generally be limited to a period not exceeding 20 years.
+- (a) lapse periods for coastal permits will be no more than five years; and - (b) the duration of coastal permits granted for activities in the coastal marine area for which limitations on durations are imposed under the Resource Management Act 1991 will generally be limited to a period not exceeding 20 years.

 The RMA allows consents within the coastal marine area to be granted for a maximum of 35 years.
-A 20 year period has historically been used for most coastal occupations in Marlborough, as the Council has considered this duration appropriate
+A 20 year period has historically been used for most coastal occupations in Marlborough, as the Council has considered this duration appropriate.